rohanadlak/HR-dashboard/README.md

 *37 is the average age of the employees.

-*The highest number of employees are 'sales executive' (326) , 'Research scientist' (292) and the lowest number of employees are 'human resources' (52) and 'Research director' (80).
+*The highest number of employees are 'sales executive' (326) ,'Research scientist'(292) and the lowest number of employees are 'human resources'(52) and 'Research director'(80).

 *The highest number of employees have done their education in 'Life science' and  'Medical' and the lowest number of employees have done their education in 'Human resources'.

 *The highest work life balance department wise is in HR department  followed by sales and R&D  department.